 Lower frequency, longer, sounds, such as dolphin whistles are also captured in full detail.
 But the huge data volumes are a problem.

-The image shows a SoundTrap strapped to a C-POD
+The image shows a SoundTrap and a C-Sound.

 F-PODs and BatBugs